Skill Development: Team- 2 Challenge- Relay

 - At the end line, complete the challenge, then turn safely using body control, run back to the starting position, while staying in their team’s running lane, and do a cooperative high five to the next teammate.

 *This team relay should include two age-appropriate challenges (one at the midline and one at the end line) that are focused on balance.
-For example, students run to the midline, get down on the ground, and complete a balanced tabletop hold for ten counts, then run to the end line and pick up a spoon/egg and complete 3 turns while holding the spoon/egg, then set it down and run back to their team.
+For example, students run to the midline and get down on the ground, and complete a balanced tabletop hold for ten counts, then run to the end line and pick up a spoon/egg and complete 3 turns while holding the spoon/egg, then set it down and run back to their team.

 Practice: Slow Motion Relay